kannankvs/md2/SAI_1.5 Release notes.md

 PRs related to this feature are [PR958](https://github.com/opencomputeproject/SAI/pull/958) and [PR959](https://github.com/opencomputeproject/SAI/pull/959)

 ## 2.2 NAT
 •	Provisioning of APIs to configure NAT feature.
 API set is generic to configure various types of NAT.
-Besides configuration, these APIs can read the NAT table for aging and is achieved using the TAM GET API
+Besides configuration, these APIs can read the NAT table for aging and is achieved using the TAM GET API.

 **Features:** Basic NAT (SNAT, DNAT), subnet based NAT, NAPT, Double NAT, NAT Exceptions